campaign-layer/origin-sdk/README.md

 ## CampModal

-The **CampModal** component will display a button with the text "**Connect**" that the user can click to summon the modal.
+The **CampModal** component will display a button with the text "**Connect**" that the user can click on in order to summon the modal.
 The modal will display a list of available providers that the user can select from.
 After a provider has been selected, the `connect` method will be called on the Auth instance to authenticate the user.

 If the user is already authenticated, the button will instead say "**My Camp**" and the modal will display the user's Camp profile information and allow them to link and unlink social accounts.